pnp/List-Formatting/form-samples/workflow-progress-header/README.md

 # Workflow Progress Header

 ## Summary
-This is a sample that displays a check mark in the header when a date is entered.
+This sample shows a checkmark for each date field that has a value to help convey when milestones have been hit.

 ![screenshot of the sample](./screen_capture.gif)